KarelZe/thesis/references/obsidian/📖chapters/💡Training and tuning.md

 but find no advantage with regard to validation performance.

-**Sample weighting:**
+*Sample weighting:*
 We transfer the idea of sample weighting from gls-gbm.
-Again, the contribution of individual training samples to the cross-entropy loss is scaled by a sample weight which is higher for more recent observations.
-As the loss in this configuration shows spurious patterns of early overfitting, we equally weight all samples instead.
+Again, the contribution of individual training samples to the loss is scaled by a sample weight to penalize the model for getting recent observations wrong.
+The mechanism is vital to attain a low validation loss and high validation accuracies.
+The significantly lower training accuracy implies, that patterns learned a latter observations do not universally transfer to previous observations.
+At this time, it remains unclear what causes the data drift within the training set.

-**Batch Size:**
-We maximize the batch size on

-- Estimate the maximum batch size early on, as many parameters depend on it. (see https://github.com/google-research/tuning_playbook)

-We do not distribute batches across multiple accelerators, as it would require
+*Batch Size*
+We use a fixed batch size of num-8192 for the feature set classical / classical-size and num-2048 for the feature set option, which is the largest possible size on our gls-gpu.
+Training is performed for 20 epochs (approx num-36460 / num-145840 iterations) at maximum.
+All samples within the training and validation set are shuffled randomly to promote convergence.
+Although a smaller batch size could enhance generalization capabilities of the model, as found in ([[@keskarLargeBatchTrainingDeep2017]]3), we train on the largest possible number of trades per iteration, chiefly to cut training times.
+Additional regularization is added to our model, but treated as a tunable hyperparameter.

-*Early Stopping and Checkpointing:*
+*Early Stopping and Checkpointing*
 Similar to the gls-gbm, we prematurely halt training based on an consecutive decrease in validation accuracy.
-We set the patience to 10 epochs and restore the best model in terms of validation accuracy through checkpointing.
+We set the patience to 10 epochs and restore the best model in terms of validation accuracy from the best checkpoint.
 Checkpointing is performed at the end of each epoch.

 *Optimizer*

+“Label smoothed cross entropy is used as the objective function with an uncertainty = 0.1 (Szegedy et al., 2016).
+For Model training, we use RAdam as the optimizer (Liu et al., 2020a) and adopt almost all hyperparameter settings from Lu et al. (2020).
+Specifically, for the WMT’14 En-De and WMT’14 En-Fr dataset, all dropout ratios (including (activation dropout and attention dropout) are set to 0.1.
+For the IWSLT’14 De-En dataset, after-layer dropout is set to 0.3, and a weight decay of 0.0001 is used.
+As to optimizer, we set (β1, β2) = (0.9, 0.98), use inverse sqrt learning rate scheduler with a warmup phrase (8000 steps on the WMT’14 En-De/Fr dataset, and 6000 steps on the IWSLT’14 De-En dataset).
+The maximum learning rate is set to 1e−3 on the WMT’14 En-De dataset and 7e−4 on the IWSLT’14 De-En and WMT’14 En-Fr datasets.
+We conduct training for 100 epochs on the WMT’14 En-De dataset, 90 epochs on the IWSLT’14 De-En dataset and 50 epochs on the WMT’14 En-Fr dataset, while the last 10 checkpoints are averaged before inference.”
+(Liu et al., 2020, p.
+17)

-We optimize our models using AdamW optimizer ([[@loshchilovDecoupledWeightDecay2019]]) and treat the weight decay term in AdamW as a hyperparameter.
+AdamW optimizer ([[@loshchilovDecoupledWeightDecay2019]]) and treat the weight decay term in AdamW as a hyperparameter.

 - Use weight decay of 0.1 for a small amount of regularization [[@loshchilovDecoupledWeightDecay2019]].